indie/qmec/FILTERS.md

 Logic fori := (filter: ::: :%| metastruct :: : :%| );
                         notes about the meta STRUCT

-1: A $disagreer that the ¨system¨ was overly generous to the oligarchs who touted ¨  religion¨ (reformed or not) is probably an oligarch.
+0: A $disagreer that the ¨system¨ was overly generous to the oligarchs who touted ¨religion¨ (reformed or not) is probably an oligarch.
 Test with ¨years on RCT¨ in ancestry, and look for ancestry records prized by descendants of the 13 original colonies.

+1: DISALLOW ADMIN AUTHORITY TO FB USERS.

-2: A $disagreer should have migration logic to at least their indexed 3gGP before attempting rights to parcel, acreage, plat, explore, fly over, mine drill / etc. ¨indexed is
+2: A $disagreer should have migration logic to at least their indexed 3gGP, which will show the incorrect PATHS of their ancestors´ migration logic thru treaty violations.
+Eliminate the grazing of cattle on BLM land

+3: Previous learning as ¨GROUND TRUTH¨ >>> there no such thing as valid colonial

                   3 gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP gGP         32
                     // each disagreer has 32 third-generation gGP)                               |||  32@ 3gGP